Aitia-IIOT/ah5-docs-java-spring/README.md

 ## Deploy

 - run: `mkdocs gh-deploy`
-  - It builds the site and push the site files into the `gh-pages` branch.
+  - It builds the site and pushes the site files into the `gh-pages` branch.
 (This branch should not be edited manually, it exists only for the deployment)